 I’m a Head of Mathematics in middle England and am privileged to have been an AST/SLE since 2008.
 I say privileged because dedicated people who are often nervous, fraught or fed up let me into their school and allow me to try and help them.
 I always hope I have done them justice, I always fear I haven’t.

-I was a Silver Pearson Teaching Award winner in 2015 for Teacher of the Year in a Secondary School and have spoken at a couple of national conferences.
+I was a Silver Pearson Teaching Award winner in 2015 for Teacher of the Year in a Secondary School and have spoken at a number of national conferences.

 As an NCETM Accredited PD Lead (A-Level) I love training teachers.
 My courses include subject knowledge, pedagogy and using technology, and training non-specialists to teach mathematics.

 As a teacher, I love to find better ways to demonstrate things, and enjoy spending time making models with Desmos and Geogebra.
 I am a total graph-nerd, “a graph is better than a thousand words,” as someone important must have once said.

 And a couple in the print edition of Teach Secondary: